maniospas/mammoth-commons/CONTRIBUTING.md

 ## Write documentation

 You need to populate your module's docstring with adequate information.
-This information will automatically appear in the demonstrator, in the toolkit, and in the MAMMOth catalogue webpage [here](https://mammoth-eu.github.io/mammoth-commons/).
+This information will automatically appear in the desktop application, in the server toolkit, and in the MAMMOth catalogue webpage [here](https://mammoth-eu.github.io/mammoth-commons/).
 Adhere to the following checkpoints: